-3. St 3.
-Student Experience - Criterion for Evaluation 3.1 The program provides students with opportunities to regularly evaluate the curriculum and faculty relative to the quality of their teaching effectiveness.
-3.2 The program ensures students are exposed to professional and career opportunities appropriate to the field.
-3.3 The program provides students with the opportunity to apply what they have learned to situations outside the classroom.
-3.4 The program seeks to include diverse perspectives and experiences through curricular and extracurricular activities.
-3.5 Students have access to appropriate academic support services.
+3. Stude ent Experience - Criterion for Evaluation 3.1 The program ensures a critical mass of students to ensure an appropriate group of peers.
+3.2 The program provides students with the opportunities to regularly evaluate the curriculum and faculty relative to the quality of their teaching effectiveness.
+3.3 The program provides adequate professional development opportunities, such as encouraging membership in professional associations, participation in conferences and workshops, and opportunities for publication.
+3.4 The program provides adequate enrichment opportunities, such as lecture series, to promote a scholarly environment.
+3.5 The program seeks to include diverse perspectives and experiences through curricular and extracurricular activities.
+3.6 Students have access to appropriate academic support services.

-Suggested information/data for Part 3 of self-study narrative: A strong self-assessment typically addresses the evaluation criteria by describing the following components of your program:
+Suggested Information/data for Part 3 of the self-study narrative: A strong self-assessment typically includes the following kinds of information.

-- Student evaluation: Describe how students provide feedback on the program, curriculum, faculty and other opportunities (criterion 3.1).
-Items to include might be a departmental perspective of data from student rating of faculty and other focus group data on the quality of the faculty and the curricula.
-Discuss and describe the processes, procedures, and results of student ratings of faculty teaching to document that students have opportunities to regularly evaluate faculty relative to the quality of their teaching effectiveness (criterion 3.1).
-If appropriate, you may also wish to include information regarding student, alumni, and employer survey results and/or information regarding programmatic improvements resulting from input from students, alumni, and/or employers. - Student enrichment opportunities: Discuss and describe student enrichment opportunities available to students in the program.
-Include information about lecture series, student organizations, etc., and provide evidence that the enrichment opportunities available to students are adequate to ensure professional and career opportunities specific to the field/discipline (criteria 3.2. and 3.3). - Student professional development opportunities: Discuss and describe student professional development opportunities available to program students (criterion 3.2 and 3.3).
-Include information about the extent to which the program encourages students to take advantage of the opportunities provided.
-Also address how the program promotes diverse perspectives and experiences (criterion 3.4). - Academic support services: Describe the academic support services available to students and data on their use and effectiveness of those support services (criterion 3.5).
+- Student enrollment: Describe the student enrollment capacity and how this ensures student peer groups and a critical mass (criterion 3.1). - Student evaluation: Describe how students provide feedback on the program, curriculum, faculty and other opportunities (criterion 3.2).
+Items to include might be a departmental perspective of data from student rating of faculty and other focus group data on the quality of the faculty and the curricula. - Student enrichment opportunities: Discuss and describe student enrichment opportunities available to students in the program.
+Include information about lecture series, student organizations, etc., and provide evidence that the enrichment opportunities available to students are adequate to promote a scholarly environment (criterion 3.3).
+You may consider including information regarding student involvement in research grant activity, student publications/presentations at professional conferences (and at the annual Research Day), and other faculty/student collaborations as appropriate. - Student professional development opportunities: Discuss and describe student professional development opportunities available to program students (criterion 3.4).
+Include information about the extent to which the program encourages student membership in professional associations, supports student participation in conferences and workshops, and promotes opportunities for student publication.
+Address how the program promotes diverse perspectives and experiences (criterion 3.5). - Academic support services: Describe the academic support services available to students and data on their use and effectiveness of those support services (criterion 3.6).